Monster (2022 film)

-Monster is a 2022 Indian Malayalam-language action thriller film directed by Vysakh, written by Udaykrishna and produced by Antony Perumbavoor.
-The film stars Mohanlal with Lakshmi Manchu, Honey Rose, Sudev Nair, Siddique, K. B. Ganesh Kumar, Lena, Johny Antony and Jagapathi Babu in a cameo appearance.
-It was also the third installment of Udayakrishna Cinematic Universe.
+Monster is a 2022 Indian Malayalam-language crime mystery action thriller film directed by Vysakh, written by Udaykrishna and produced by Antony Perumbavoor.
+The film stars Mohanlal with Lakshmi Manchu, Honey Rose, Siddique, Sudev Nair, K. B. Ganesh Kumar, Lena, Johny Antony and Jagapathi Babu in a cameo appearance.

 Principal photography for the film began in November 2021 and ended in January 2022, which took place extensively in Cochin.
-It is the second film of Mohanlal and Vysakh after Pulimurugan (2016).
-Monster was released theatrically on 21 October 2022 and received mixed to negative reviews It was a box office failure.
+It is the second film of Mohanlal, Vysakh and Udaykrishna after Pulimurugan (2016).
+Monster was released theatrically on 21 October 2022 coinciding with the Diwali weekend.
+It received mixed reviews critics and audiences alike.